title

 Franco differed from Hitler and Mussolini in the extent of his devotion to his religion and in his desire to play only a minor role in World War II - on the side of Germany and Italy.
 He was more anti-British than Hitler.
 But like Hitler and Mussolini he was anti-Bolshevik, anti-internationalist and anti-liberal.

-The early decades of the twentieth century were high in nationalist chauvinism in Europe, and the book Franco describes a small piece of this.
-And a bit of the book describes how corruption works: Franco's daughter doing well in business because of her father's name opening doors.
-And the book gives an example of the lack of free speech in Spain under Franco, Franco's father, an old liberal, being arrested in bars for denouncing his son and then being released by embarrassed authorities after they learned who he was.
+Ashford-Hodges gives an example of the lack of free speech in Spain under Franco.
+Franco's father, an old liberal, was arrested for denouncing his son in bars, and then he was released by embarrassed authorities after they learned who he was.

-Franco grew up in a unhappy household in which the children were bullied physically by their liberal father.
-Ashford-Hodges describes Franco has growing up sexually inhibited and austere, in a middleclass family.
-Franco became a career officer in the army.
-Franco, she writes, liked "dressing up" to "conceal and glorify his personality."
+The book on its jacket is described as a psychological biography.
+Ashford-Hodges appears to be other than the breed of psycho-historians I had the displeasure of having to read when studying at UCLA in the early sixties, but the book has been denounced as psychobabble.
+At any rate, Ashford-Hodges writes that Franco grew up in an unhappy household in which the children were bullied physically by their liberal father.
+She describes Franco as growing up in a middle class family both sexually inhibited and with the common Christian value of austerity.
+He became a career officer in the army, and Franco, she writes, liked "dressing up" to "conceal and glorify his personality."
 "Blighted in love," she adds, "Franco flung himself into soldiering with a self-destructive, almost suicidal fervor."

 Franco, according to Ashford-Hodges, was unable to join Germany and Italy in war or to send his military on a mission of colonial expansion.
 Spain, she writes, was in economic ruin and its army too ill-equipped "to play a major role in Europe."
 Franco believed that his country needed tranquility and internal reconstruction.
 He did, however, praise Hitler when Hitler invaded France and other countries in 1940.
 He tried advancing his cause by banning minority dialects within Spain (Basque, Galician and Catalan).
 Little Red Riding Hood in Spain was changed to Little Blue Ridding Hood, and Russian Salad became "National Salad."
 He attacked the British and Jews via radio, and he provided the Germans U-boat facilities.